Hi friend and Welcome!

 What I will bring you in this review

 Sennheiser HD 800

-They are meant to reproduce the sound you hear at it’s most natural state, and therefore can be called the most honest, and neutral pair available on the market.
-If you value an even sound across the entire frequency spectrum, and appreciate things like sound-stage, neutrality, detail, honesty, and comfort, then this may be the headphone for you.
-One concern that I’ve found to be quite common in my research is that this headphone may become boring to some.
-It’s almost too much of a good thing, and can be exhausting and fatiguing after awhile.
+They are meant to reproduce the sound you hear at its most natural state, and therefore can be called the most honest, and neutral pair available on the market.
+If you value an even sound across the entire frequency spectrum and appreciate things like sound-stage, neutrality, detail, honesty, and comfort, then this may be the headphone for you.
+One concern that I’ve found to be quite common in my research is that these headphones may become boring to some.
+It’s almost too much of a good thing and can be exhausting and fatiguing after a while.